mgreiff/crazyflie-project/README.md

 * /example/* - The raw python file for the quadcopter dynamics, example of what a system response in harder realtime will look like.

 ###### Useful ROS commands
-* ``roslaunch crazy_ros crazy.launch`` - Launches the entire project in crazy_ros (package) using the crazy.launch XML file, can be run without the kinect connected by changing the boolean attribute ``useCamera'' in the kinectNode.
+* ``roslaunch crazy_ros crazy.launch useDumy:=1`` - Launches the entire project in crazy_ros (package) using the crazy.launch XML file.
+If no additional arguments are given, then by default, a dummy node is launched instead of openni to test and debug calibration.
+This can be disabled by setting ``usedDummy:=0'' when launching the project.
 * ``rosrun rqt_graph rqt_graph`` - Plots a graph of the ROS structure.
 * ``rosrun rqt_plot rqt_plot <topic>``  - Plots the values of the topic ``\system\controlsignal\data[0]`` displays the pitch reference in time.
 * ``rostopic echo <topic>`` - Prints the data sent to the topic in the terminal window.